ahmohbati/SecOn/Email.md

 As of [securityonion-setup - 20120912-0ubuntu0securityonion222](http://blog.securityonion.net/2016/07/securityonion-setup-20120912.html), the Setup package now includes a script called so-email, which will automatically configure everything for you as described below.
 Simply run the following command then follow the prompts:
 `sudo so-email`

+To automate email setup, copy and modify the example file located at `/usr/share/securityonion/so-email.conf`, then run `so-email` with the `-f` flag:<br>

+`sudo so-email -f ~/so-email.conf`

 #### Introduction ####

 This page describes how to configure email for alerting and reporting.
 Applications such as Sguil and OSSEC have their own mail configuration and don't rely on a mail server in the OS itself.
 However, you may still want to install a mail server in the OS so that you can get daily emails from the sostat script and from Bro.